 P_{dd}=\frac{P_t\;G}{4\pi R^2}\:\:watt/m^2\:\:\:........(2)

-- Now, the target intercepts a portion of the incident energy and re-radiates it in various direction.
-But we are only interested the direction at which the target re-radiates energy in the direction of the radar.
+- Now, the target intercepts a portion of the incident energy and re-radiates it in various directions.
+However, we are only interested in the direction in which the target re-radiates energy in the direction of the radar.

 - The radar cross-section of the target determines the power density returned to the radar for a particular power density incident on the target.

-- It is denoted by \sigma and often called as target cross section.
+- It is denoted by \sigma and is often called a target cross-section.

 - Radiated power density back at the radar is given by P_{de},